 - Using this command without any options produces a list of SharePlex command groups. - Additional options enable you to drill down through each group to get help for a specific command.

 There are no [on host] options for this command.

 Supported sources: Oracle

 Supported targets: All

 Authorization level: Viewer (3)

+Issued for: source or target system

 Related commands: usage